appsmithorg/appsmith-docs/website/docs/build-apps/how-to-guides/export-audit-logs.md

 # Export audit logs

-This guide shows you how to export audit logs to monitoring tools, which allows you to efficiently track and analyze system events.
+This guide shows you how to export audit logs, which allows you to share system events to monitoring tools for better tracking and analysis.

 ## Prerequisites

-- Self-hosted Appsmith instance with access to [Admin setting](/getting-started/setup/instance-configuration#admin-settings).
+- Self-hosted Appsmith instance with access to [Admin settings](/getting-started/setup/instance-configuration#admin-settings).
 - Access to the MongoDB URI, either embedded with Appsmith or external.